shopozor/ci/README.md

 * our Github Pull Requests get feedback on the Shopozor applications' tests
 * our Github repositories get feedback on the Shopozor applications' current build statuses

+The resulting CI/CD Jelastic environment is the entrypoint to any deployment and test.

 ## Motivations

 We took the decision to implement our CI/CD with Jenkins, even though there are much more sexy alternatives in the development ecosystem out there. **The main reason behind that decision is our very little development budget**.
 After the first release, our customer will take over the CI/CD costs.